Salt Lake City Marathon: History

 The marathon was first organized in 2004 by Devine Racing, a Chicago-based race organization company.

 In 2005, a bike tour was added.
 In 2006, a half-marathon was added, and the date of the race was moved from April to June.
 In 2007, the date was moved back to April.

 Prior to the 2009 event, reports surfaced that the winners from the 2008 race had not been paid their prize winnings.
 Devine Racing reportedly made those payments prior to the 2009 race commencing.

 In February 2012, the Salt Lake City Marathon was purchased from Devine by US Road Sports & Entertainment Group.
 The 2012 event saw "no major flaws" and plentiful water, toilets, and medical aid stations.
+The marathon was sold in 2014 to Lifetime Fitness and sold again in 2015 to High Altitude Events.

 The 2020 in-person edition of the race was first postponed to 2021 due to the coronavirus pandemic, before being cancelled altogether.
 Registrants were first given the option of running the race virtually in 2020 or transferring their entry to 2021, before those that chose the latter option were then given the option of running the race virtually in 2021 or transferring their entry to 2022.